adamvosburgh/personal-site/readme.md

 - Nunjucks renders the content into HTML pages and outputs static content in _site/
 - Deployed with Github Actions and hosted in Github Pages

-If you would like to use this website, either - feel free to fork it!
+If you would like to use this website, feel free to fork it!
 Just not the work :)

 **About the design:**